 Why does the EU want to reduce greenhouse gas emissions from fuels?

-The big picture is that in March 2011, the European Commission’s White Paper on transport committed to a 70% cut in carbon emissions from transport compared with 2008, and a 20% cut by 2030.
-Transport is the only sector that has seen its emissions increase over the past two decades.
-Under business-as-usual projections transport GHG emissions are expected to grow by 74% by 2050 (from the 1990 level).
+The big picture is that in March 2011 the European Commission’s White Paper on transport committed to a 70% cut in carbon emissions from transport compared with 2008, and a 20% cut by 2030.
+Transport is the only sector that has seen its emissions increase over the past two decades, and has now become the single biggest emitter of greenhouse gases in Europe, according to the European Environmental Agency.